 About Our Museum...

-We are justly proud of our heritage and the part our ancestors had in the forming of the State of Alabama.
+The people of Blount County are justly proud of their heritage and the part their ancestors had in the forming of the State of Alabama.
 Historically, the area was hunting territory for the Creek and Cherokee Nations.
 Following the Creek Indian War, some of Andrew Jackson's army returned to settle here.
 They were joined by South Carolinians shortly afterwards.
 Today, it is known as the covered bridge capital; at one time there were numerous such bridges in the county.
 Sadly, time and mischief have reduced the number to three bridges today.
 There is an annual covered bridge festival, which has become a major showcase for the county.

 There are genealogists/family historians available at the museum.
 While they don't claim to know everything about everybody, they can provide assistance and suggestions to our patrons who wish to learn more about their heritage and families.